uswds/uswds-site/_components/form-controls/dropdown.md

 ---
 title: Dropdown
 parent: Form controls
-order: 02
+order: 07
-lead: Dropdowns allow users to select one option from a temporary modal menu.
+lead: A dropdown allow users to select one option from a temporary modal menu.
 ---